barrettjflowers/barrettjflowers/README.md

 ### About Me ☕🍂

 `Hello world!` My name is Barrett Flowers.
-I am a junior developer with experience in python and js; and experience, albeit minimal, in c#, c++, and java.
+I am a junior developer with experience in python and js; as well as experience, albeit minimal, in c#, c++, and java.

 As a creative mainly (photographer), I love simple applications that are both beautiful and efficient.
 I have dabbled in game dev without the use of a game engine, I put this to rest but one rainy day I may revisit the idea.